oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 1. In the command line, go to your backend repository root directory at `packages/api`.

-2. Update `package.json` by adding the following to allow the backend application to compile using Typescript:
+2. Update `package.json` by adding the following to allow the backend application to compile using TypeScript:
 ```json
 {
   "main": "build/index.js",